-I think we can agree that these misconceptions are harmful, but until recently, I didn’t stop to think just how harmful their portrayals of women could be.
+Until recently, I didn’t stop to think just how harmful these films’ portrayals of women could be.
 Most female characters fall into two categories: desperate to fall in love and get married (think of Ginnifer Goodwin in He’s Just Not That Into You), or too career-driven to ever want or attract a man (Sandra Bullock in Two Weeks Notice, The Proposal, Miss Congeniality or perhaps any other movie she has ever been in).
 Let’s call this second character Jane.

 These movies do an incredible disservice to Jane and characters like her because they paint them as cold, out of touch and clearly Missing Something.
-In fact, there is usually a best friend character prone to “messy” relationships who summarizes this sentiment early in the film by stating that Jane is so set in her ways and afraid of getting hurt that she risks finding true happiness.
-Also, would it kill her to put on a little more makeup and wear her hair down once in a while?
+In fact, there is usually a best friend character prone to “messy” relationships who summarizes this sentiment early in the film.
+She’ll state that Jane is so set in her ways and afraid of getting hurt that she risks finding true happiness.
+Also, would it kill her to put on more makeup and wear her hair down once in a while?

 Never mind the fact that Jane loves what she does for a living and is well suited for it.
 Pop culture tells us that the woman who focuses “too much” on her career is simply doing so to distract herself from finding a soul mate.
 Only when she lets her hair down (literally and figuratively) and demonstrates some form of vulnerability, perhaps by crying or getting drunk in front of the male love interest, does she open herself up to a happy life.
 Only then does she truly become the character we like and root for.
 After all, what man would want to be with a woman who enjoys her job?